yboufenneche/SA-6TiSCH/README.md

 ## SA-6TiSCH: Selfishness-Aware 6TiSCH

 SA-6TiSCH is a modified version of the 6TiSCH simulator.
 It enables the simulation of 6TiSCH networks with the presence of selfish nodes.
+We define a selfish node as the one that does not amply cooperate with its neighbors during the negotiation process of the protocol, 6P which enables adding new cells between neighbors.
+In fact, a selfish node intentionnally disagree to install a number of cells with the neighbor, either to save its energy or to disrupt the network performance.

-It includes detection and reaction algorithms for selfish nodes.
+It includes distributed detection and reaction algorithms for selfish nodes.
 The detection algorithm is implemented in the file `sixp.py`, while the selfish behavior itself and the reaction algorithm are implemented inside the file `sf.py`.

 Authors:

 * Yassine Boufenneche (yboufenneche@usthb.dz)
 * Rafik Zitouni (rafik.zitouni@ece.fr)
+* Laurent George (laurent.george@esiee.fr)
+* Nawel Gharbi (ngharbi@usthb.dz)

+## Additional features of SA-6TiSCH compared to 6TiSCH

+The purpose of SA-6TiSCH is to consider the selfishness while simulating 6TiSCH networks.
+For so doing, we extended the 6TiSCH simulator with the following features:

-## SelfishnessDetector module
+* # SelfishnessDetector module

 The `SelfishnessDetector` module represents the Fuzzy Selfishness Estimator (FSE).
 It relies on the fuzzy logic theory to compute a `Selfishness` value given a `Pr` value, a `RSR` value and a `Distance` value.